pulibrary/ops-catchall/projects/incommon/incommon_certbot_ubuntu.md

-### Certbot Ubuntu and Apache2
+### Certbot Ubuntu with webservers

-This guide provides instructions on the Certbot utility with the Apache web server on Ubuntu 22.04 LTS.
+This guide provides instructions on the Certbot utility with your web server on Ubuntu 22.04 LTS.
 Certbot dramatically reduces the effort (and cost) of securing your websites with HTTPS.
-It works directly with the free ACME protocol to request (or renew) a certificate, prove ownership of the domain, and install the InCommon provided certificate on Apache.
+It works directly with the free ACME protocol to request (or renew) a certificate, prove ownership of the domain, and install the InCommon provided certificate on your web server.
+Consider using the [playbook](https://github.com/pulibrary/princeton_ansible/blob/main/playbooks/incommon_certbot.yml) given how many steps are involved :wink:

 #### Before you begin